avillega/generative-art/README.md

 # Generative Art

 A set of Quil sketches inspired in works of great generative artists.
-The main goal of his repo is to display some of my initial works
+The main goal of this repo is to display some of my initial works

 ## Some of my favorites